History Files Nav bar

 Angles of Central England

-The exact dimensions of the kingdom are unknown but they probably coincided with those of the old diocese of Worcester, the early bishops of which bore the title Episcopus Hwicciorum.
-It would therefore include Worcestershire, Gloucestershire except the Forest of Dean, the southern half of Warwickshire, and the neighbourhood of Bath.
-The name Hwicce survives in Wychwood in Oxfordshire, Whichford in Warwickshire and the Wychavon district of Worcestershire.
+The precise dimensions of the kingdom are unknown but they probably coincided with those of the old diocese of Worcester, the early bishops of which bore the title Episcopus Hwicciorum.
+It would therefore include Worcestershire, Gloucestershire except the forest of Dean, the southern half of Warwickshire, and the neighbourhood of Bath as far as the River Avon.
+The name Hwicce survives in Wychwood in Oxfordshire ('hwicce-wood', on the eastern edge of the kingdom), Whichford in Warwickshire, and the Wychavon district of Worcestershire.
+Just nine kilometres or so to the north-east of Worcester is a tiny hamlet called Phepson.
+This records the group of settlers whom Bede called the Feppingas.
+To their south, the Wixan left their name in the form of the Whitsun Brook.
+Another group were the Stoppingas.
+The Tomsaetan are sometimes grouped with the Hwicce, but they were essentially Mercians, probably being one of the earliest groups to be conquered by the Iclingas.

 577

-It is possible that the Hwicce do not entirely subjugate the native Britons.
-Though place-names show that Anglo-Saxon settlement is widespread in the territory, the limited spread of pagan burials suggests that British Christianity survives the influx.
-The Britons may even have absorbed the Hwicce into their existing Church.
+It is possible that the Hwicce do not entirely subjugate the native Britons in this territory.
+Although place-names show that Anglo-Saxon settlement is widespread within the territory, the limited spread of pagan burials suggests that British Christianity survives the influx.
+The Britons may even absorb the Hwicce into their existing Church structure.

 584